 1. Apply to the TWU Graduate School.

-- SLIS requires the submission of an official standardized test score as part of the application to the Graduate School.
-Official test scores are accepted from the GRE, GMAT, LSAT, MCAT or Miller Analogies Test (MAT).
-Preferred scores fall at or above national aggregate medians for available demographic variables.
+- If your undergraduate GPA is below 3.0, you are required to submit an official standardized test score as part of the application to the Graduate School.
+Official test scores are accepted from the GRE, LSAT, MCAT, or Miller Analogies Test (MAT).

 2. Apply to SLIS.
 Only complete application packets will be considered.
 Applicants are responsible for keeping their contact information current.
-Submit the following materials, in a single, complete mailing, to TWU SLIS, PO Box 425438, Denton, TX 76204-5438.
+Submit the following materials, in a single, complete mailing, to TWU SLIS, PO Box 425438, Denton, TX 76204-5438, OR submit the materials via email to email@example.com.

 - A SLIS application form (fillable PDF form; Chrome browser recommended)